Himnish102/Zelda_Concepts/README.md

 A Zelda Overworld Map created in 3DS Max inspired by the franchise of Legend Of Zelda.

-'Mapping of Assets' file contains characters from all parts of the franchise such as Tetra and Midna.
+`Zelda_Map_of_Assets.max` file contains characters from all parts of the franchise such as Tetra and Midna (in first google drive link).

 Skills/languages used: __Level design, Animation__
 and Hosted on: __3DS Max__